 Call for a free case evaluation

 We understand it can be difficult to come forward in cases of workplace harassment.
-The experienced wage attorneys at McCormack & Erlich are available to answer your questions or concerns.
+The experienced sexual harassment attorneys at McCormack & Erlich are available to answer your questions or concerns.
 We will will investigate your case and fight on your behalf for the compensation you deserve.
 Call us for a free consultation.